A Field Guide to the

 Body

 Elongated.
-Cephalothorax oval, abdomen often a single matte color.
+Front body oval, abdomen often a single matte color.

 Top California Species